opvious/sdk.py/docs/index.rst

 Opvious Python SDK
 ==================

-A lightweight SDK for solving optimization models with the Opvious API
+An SDK for solving optimization problems with the Opvious API

 + `Project homepage on GitHub`_
 + `PyPI entry`_